 China on Screen

-Many 20th century Chinese-language films were concerned with issues of nationhood, identity, trauma, and a national past.
-In more recent decades, however, while some directors have continued to focus on the nation’s past, others have chosen to look at the present and the effects of globalization on Chinese societies and cultures.
-This course asks that students begin to understand Chinese-language cinemas as transnational, comprising separate but also interlocking Mainland, Taiwan, and Hong Kong filmmaking traditions that have from the very beginning operated in a global context.
-Students will be introduced to the history of and scholarship on Chinese-language cinemas via an examination of twelve films directed by some of these cinemas’ most accomplished artists.
+Many 20th century Chinese films were concerned with issues of nationhood, identity, trauma, and a national past.
+In recent years, however, while some directors have continued to focus on the nation’s past, others have chosen to look at the present and the effects of globalization on Chinese society and culture.
+This course asks that students begin to understand Chinese cinema(s) as transnational, a triangular composite of Mainland, Taiwan, and Hong Kong cinema that has also been influenced by Hollywood, Japanese and Korean cinema, amongst others.
+Students will be introduced to Chinese film history and criticism via an examination of eleven films directed by some of Greater China’s most skilled directors.